ShahzaibJutt/C-Rocket-Animation/Readme.md

-#This is rocket animation in C
+Markup : #This is rocket animation in C#

 1_It performed well on cmd.